rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 repositories, and things just worked!

-To address the second problem, Code Valet's Jenkins image was **bleeding edge**.
+In order to address the second problem, Code Valet's Jenkins image was **bleeding edge**.
 Not in the way [Jenkins Evergreen](https://jenkins.io/projects/evergreen) is bleeding edge, but more Gentoo Linux-style.
 Jenkins core was **built daily** from the `HEAD` of the master